 The TSA Art Club is an opportunity for high school students to participate within the art community.
-Members demonstrate their artistic talent through participation in the Fall Festival, Christmas with the Arts, Tuomey's tree decorating, the National Accessibility Art Show, Shenanigan's, and various fundraising opportunities for the art department.
+Members demonstrate their artistic talent through participation in the Fall Festival, Christmas with the Arts, Prisma Health Tuomey tree decorating, the National Accessibility Art Show, Shenanigan's, and various fundraising opportunities for the art department.